ryanpeh/SmartNUS/docs/UserGuide.md

 Format: `edit QUESTION_ID [qn/QUESTION] [t/TAG]... [ans/CORRECT_ANSWER] [opt/INCORRECT_OPTION]... [i/IMPORTANCE]`

+The `QUESTION_ID` refers to the index number shown in the displayed question list.
 * Existing values will be updated to the input values.
 * You cannot edit question type (e.g. cannot edit a Multiple Choice Question to a True-False Question)
 * At least one of the optional fields must be provided.

 * Edit Tags
   * When editing tags, the existing tags of the question will be removed i.e adding of tags is not cumulative.
   * You can remove all the question’s tags by typing `t/` without specifying any tags after it.

 * Edit Answers/Options
   * If editing the answers of a question, all option(s) and answer(s) must be valid for the type of question being edited.
   * Multiple Choice Question: Specify all three incorrect options (`opt/`) and one correct answer (`ans/`).
+    * `ANSWER` is expected only once in the command, but if you specify it multiple times, only the last occurrence will be taken.<br>
+    e.g. if you specify `ans/t ans/abc`, only `ans/abc` will be taken.
   * True/False Question: Only specify the correct answer (`ans/`), which must be “T” or “F”.
+    * `ANSWER` is expected only once in the command, but if you specify it multiple times, only the last occurrence will be taken.<br>
+      e.g. if you specify `ans/t ans/f`, only `ans/f` will be taken.
   * Short Answer Question: Only specify the correct answer (`ans/`) which must include at least one keyword (`k/`).

 Examples:
 * Multiple Choice Question (MCQ): `edit 1 opt/1 opt/2 opt/3 ans/4 t/` sets the incorrect options to 1, 2, and 3,
   and the correct answer to 4, and removes all the tags from Question 1 if it is an MCQ
 * True/False Question (TFQ): `edit 2 ans/T` sets the answer of Question 2 to True if it is a TFQ.
 * Short Answer Question (SAQ): `edit 3 ans/k/powerhouse of the k/cell t/CS2100`
   sets the answer of Question 3 to powerhouse of the cell, with keywords "powerhouse" and "cell", and replaces all tags with CS2100 if Question 3 is an SAQ.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**